fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

 Section Heading
 ^^^^^^^^^^^^^^^

-Section Separators allow survey creators to include text within their survey without actually asking a question.
-It can be used to include an introduction or some explanatory text in your survey, pictures, endnotes, etc. If ever you simply need to convey a message without explicitly asking a question, then a Section Separator can satisfy such a role.
+Section Heading allow survey creators to include text within their survey without actually asking a question.
+It can be used to include an introduction or some explanatory text in your survey, pictures, endnotes, etc. If ever you simply need to convey a message without explicitly asking a question, then a Section Heading can satisfy such a role.

 .. figure:: ../../resources/editor/section_heading.png